Judge stops meandering trial argument from man accused of trying to kill Trump

 Reuters investigations have found that the United States is in the middle of the most sustained increase in political violence since the 1970s, a trend that began during Trump's first presidential run in 2016.

-Other high-profile episodes include the shooting of Steve Scalise, a senior Republican member of the House of Representatives, at a congressional baseball game in 2017 and the January 6, and the 2021 assault on the US Capitol by Trump supporters.
+Other high-profile episodes include the shooting of Steve Scalise, a senior Republican member of the House of Representatives, at a congressional baseball game in 2017 and the Jan 6, 202, assault on the US Capitol by Trump supporters.

 Democrats have also been recent targets of political violence.
 In April, an arsonist broke into Pennsylvania Governor Josh Shapiro's residence and set it on fire while the family was inside.
 In June, a gunman posing as a police officer in Minnesota murdered state lawmaker Melissa Hortman and her husband and shot state Senator John Hoffman and his wife.